Applelo/compotes/docs/guide/drag.md

 ## Options

-You can access some data from the component.
+You can change some options from the component.

 ```js
 import { Drag } from 'compotes'